Why You Should Use The .com For Your Domain

 • .io: tech sites, business or commercial use support

-You definitely don’t need to use a website builder for every domain name.
+You definitely don’t need to use a website builder for every domain name you purchase.
 Make sure you forward any additional domain names you register to your primary site and add a secure server to protect your organization.

-The Dot-Com Domain Should Be Your First Choice
+The .com Domain Should Be Your First Choice

-When we talk about long term investing and ROI, we think about the stock market, commercial or residential real estate investing, gold bullion and Forex and certainly domain investing.
-Domain names hold value and add instant equity to the branding strategy and ownership in the purchase and sale of domains names.
+When we talk about long-term investing and ROI, we think about the stock market, commercial or residential real estate investing, gold bullion and Forex – but domain investing is a legitimate business pursuit, too.
+Domain names hold value and add instant equity to the branding strategy and ownership in the purchase and sale of domain names.

-Whether this is your first domain, or you own many domains, the .com creates easy accessibility for consumers and brands alike.
+Whether this is your first domain or you own many, the .com creates easy accessibility for consumers and brands alike.

 Brand Protection:

-Companies work hard to protect their domain brands, account and marketing tactics.
-They invest millions of dollars and countless resources at building that beach front real estate and maintaining their Internet presence in the world.
-As experts in the domain space, we continue to recommend the .com as the superior domain with considerable upside and long term equity potential.
+Companies work hard to protect their domain brands, accounts and marketing tactics.
+They invest millions of dollars and countless resources at building that beach-front real estate and maintaining their Internet presence in the world.
+As leaders in the domain space, the NameExperts.com team continues to recommend the .com as the superior domain with considerable upside and long-term equity potential.

 Case Study: Tesla.com domain acquisition